orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

 * Arrays are symmetrical.
 * Strings are symmetrical.
 * Indents are tabs only.
-* Ebuild coding style is preferred to reduce learning curve of patching software.
+* Anti simple coding style is preferred to reduce the learning curve of patching software at code level.
 * Ebuild explicit and verbose syntax is preferred to encourage fixing code level bugs.
 * 80 characters per line.
 * Comments indented either tab 0 or 1st tab and no more.